Matthew Smith (painter): Career

 Smith stayed in France until the outbreak of World War I in 1914, which prevented him from returning to England, but was able later to get to Cornwall, England.
-He trained for the army in Herfortshire in 1916.
+He trained for the army in Hertfordshire in 1916.
 He was made temporary second lieutenant for the Labour Company.
 He was wounded in September 1917 at the Battle of Passchendaele.
 After having been hospitalised, he returned to active duty in 1918, was made lieutenant, and was posted at the Abbeville prisoner-of-war camp.

 Between World War I and World War II he lived often in Paris and Aix-en-Provence, France.
 During this period he had poor mental and physical health.
 His work, however, reflects use of "colour in a bold, unnaturalistic manner echoing the Fauves."

 In 1920 he became a member of The London Group.
 The family summered in Cornwall in 1920.
 He lived and painted landscapes in St Columb Major by the autumn of 1920.
 The following year he lived in Brittany, Paris and London.
 He then spent the winter with his family in Grez, Oise, France.

 He was treated near Lake Geneva at Clinique Valmont and then by Dr. d'Espiney in Lyon, France.
 The following year he began a relationship with Vera Cuningham and she moved with him to his house in Paris, Villa Brune.
 It is said of Smith in The Obstacle Race: The Fortunes of Women Painters and Their Work:Early in the twenties the normal shortcomings of his health allied with the sense of something unfulfilled in his personal life to produce a serious breakdown; and it was not until he found in Vera Cuningham the ideal model for his art that he recovered and, indeed redoubled his ability to work.

 His first one-person show was at Tooth's Gallery, London, in 1926.
 He had shows at London Group, the Carnegie International Exhibition, Lefevre Gallery, and Mayor Gallery.
 His works were bought by Roger Fry and the Tate Gallery.

 In 1944, "The Penguin Modern Painters" paperback series printed an illustrated biography written by Philip Hendy which included his works.

 His work was shown at the Venice Biennale in 1938 and 1950.
 In 1949 he was awarded a Commander of the Most Excellent Order of the British Empire (CBE).
 He was knighted in 1954.